 Furthermore, under the federal Fair Labor Standards Act (FLSA), and following the determination of Lambert v.
 Ackerly, 180 F.3d 997, 1012 (9th Cir.
 1999), an employer may be held liable for unpaid wages if she “exercises ‘control over the nature and structure of the employment relationship,’ or ‘economic control’ over the relationship.”

-Consult a Pleasanton Wage and Hour Attorney
+Consult a Pleasanton Employment Attorney

 Unfortunately, there is a lot of disagreement amongst the federal and state courts regarding unpaid wage claims during bankruptcy.
 On the other hand, several of California courts have ruled in favor of an employee seeking unpaid wages from an individual directly.
-Because of all the legal uncertainties, however, it is best to consult with a Pleasanton wage and hour attorney before you make any legal claims against your former employer.
+Because of all the legal uncertainties, however, it is best to consult with a Pleasanton employment attorney before you make any legal claims against your former employer.
 To speak with a Garcia & Gurney, ALC attorney, contact us at 925-468-0400 today.